 When considering both implants, the penile and artificial sphincter, the penile implant should always be performed first.
-The reason for this is that once the penile implant is inserted, placement of the urethral cuff or cuffs becomes much easier.
+The reason for this is that once the penile implant is inserted, proximal (close to the bladder) placement of the urethral cuff or cuffs becomes much easier.
 Also the sphincter is a more delicate device and insertion of a urethral catheter (usually needed to perform the penile implant) should be avoided.
 Finally if the sphincter is done first, then it will need to be deactivated temporarily at the time of penile prosthesis placement in order to allow the penile implant pump to heal in the scrotum.
 The patient will be incontinent again during this process.
 The best option therefore is to do the penile implant first, wait three months and then perform the artificial urinary sphincter.

 A prosthesis specialist should be consulted to determine if you are the right candidate for these procedures.
 If you suffer from any of the symptoms of incontinence, you should consult with a Urologist who specializes in prosthetic surgeries to determine the best possible treatment option for you.